marie-nde/cub3d/README.md

 # cub3d
-A 42 project using ray casting.
+Parsing for the 42 project "cub3d".